ArmoredSoS/Kepler_classification_SIV25/README.md

 ## Model

-The model implemented is a 1D Convolutional Neural Network (CNN) designed for light curve analysis.
-It includes the following key components and architectural choices:
+The model implemented is a 1D Convolutional Neural Network (CNN).
+The architecture is structured as follows:

 - **Convolutional Layer**: A 1D convolution with configurable input channels, output channels, kernel size, and stride to extract features from the input time series.
 - **Dropout Layers**: applied to reduce overfitting by randomly deactivating neurons during training.